In Minneapolis, an embrace forged from tragedy

 "Philando Castile got victimized by the system.
 So we need to start asking a question about the system-- why is the system violent?" he said.

-Neighbors in Ruczcyk's predominately white neighborhood addressed their own shattered trust in a fair policing system.
+Neighbors in Ruszczyk's predominately white neighborhood addressed their own shattered trust in a fair policing system.

 "People of color have been killed by police for far too long," one neighbor said.
 "It's way past time for me and other white people to wake up."